Apply for an identity card

 General information on collection

-If you are in possession of an old identity card that has not yet been validated, this must be presented for validation when you collect your new identity card.
+If you are in possession of an old ID card that has not yet been validated, this must be presented for validation when you collect your new ID card.

 Representation during collection

 You can be represented at the collection point.
 The documents can be issued to a person authorized by the applicant; this person must identify themselves by presenting a valid identity card (from an EU or Schengen area country) or a valid passport (other countries).
-It is essential that you use one of the relevant powers of attorney under 'Downloads' to authorize a person:
+To authorize another person to collect your document, please use the form under Downloads.

-• Declaration of consent and proof of custody when applying for persons under 16 years of age
+- Declaration of consent and proof of custody when applying for persons under the age of 16

 Document issue - without an appointment